Rob Schmitt: Early life and education

 Schmitt was born on August 13, 1983, and raised in Carmel, Indiana.
 He is the son of Farzaneh Schmitt, an immigrant from Iran, and Robert E. Schmitt Jr. of German descent.
 In 2005, Schmitt graduated with a B.A. in journalism from Indiana University Bloomington.

 Career

 In 2008, he accepted a position as a weekend anchor at the ABC affiliate WPLG-TV in Miami, Florida.
 In 2011, he accepted a position as an anchor with CBS Los Angeles and in 2013, as an anchor at WNBC-TV in New York City.
 In 2016, he moved to Fox News where he served as co-host on Fox Nation with Carley Shimkus and worked as a co-anchor of Fox & Friends First with Jillian Mele.
 In August 2020, Schmitt ceased appearances on Fox and started appearing in Newsmax content.
-His nightly program, Rob Schmitt Tonight, premiered on Newsmax on December 21, 2020, and is the network's number-one rated show.
+His nightly program, Rob Schmitt Tonight, premiered on Newsmax on December 21, 2020.

-Personal life

-Schmitt has not publicly disclosed details regarding his current relationship status.
-However, Schmitt is believed to be single or not married.
-He resides in East Hampton, NY.

-Schmitt is an avid golfer and often played at Trump National Golf Club Westchester and Trump National Golf Club Bedminster.